-Keeping organic material such as food scraps and yard debris out of your trash cart is good for the environment, and good for Denver.
+Composting food scraps and yard debris with the Denver Composts program is good for the environment, and good for Denver.
 Denver’s compost collection program is a way residents can keep organic material out of the landfill and help Denver meet its recycling and climate goals.
 In addition, closing the compost loop and putting finished compost back into Denver’s soil provides an even greater environmental benefit.
 When added to soil, compost:

 Denver’s Own EcoGro™ Compost is a premium compost made from the food scraps and yard debris collected in Denver Composts’ green compost collection carts.
 Not only is this compost locally produced by A1 Organics and Colorado Proud, it also meets the United States’ Composting Council’s Seal of Testing Assurance (STA) requirements for quality.